Before learning about SMTP, let’s talk about email first.

 Some SMTP commands

-HELO/EHLO: It is the first SMTP command and the conversation start with this command, use to identify the domain like- gmail.com
+- HELO/EHLO: It is the first SMTP command and the conversation starts with this command, use to identify the domain like- gmail.com

 Some SMTP response codes: